Anku5hk/Programmers_guide_to_Python/book.md

 print(repr("This \t should have escaped.")) # 'This \t should have escaped.'
 # Returns a Unicode of a character
 print(ord("c")) # 99
-# Returns Converted the Unicode to a character
+# Returns converted the Unicode to a character
 print(chr(ord("c"))) # c
 ```
 * Type conversion examples.